-The effect of culture on happiness has been studied by psychologists, sociologists and economists, to say the least.
-Traditionally, the difference between individualistic (e.g. capitalistic) and collectivistic countries has been assessed (Helliwell et.al (2014); Suh et.al (2010)).
-In addition, drawing on data collected from individuals of three tribes9, Biswass-Diener et.al .2005) find significant cultural effects on happiness.
+The effect of different cultural traits on happiness has been studied by psychologists, sociologists and economists, to say the least.
+Traditionally, the difference between individualistic (e.g. capitalistic) and collectivistic countries has been assessed (Helliwell et.al $(2013)^{xxi}$ ; Suh et.al $(2010)^{xxii}$ ).
+In addition, drawing on data collected from individuals of three tribesxxiii, Biswass Diener et.al $(2005)^{xxiv}$ find significant cultural effects on happiness.
 Guiso et.al (2006) use ethnic background as an instrument for cultural differences to analyze the effect of culture on individual preferences and economic outcomes.

 Although related to the above literature, this paper attempts to determine the effect of views about competition on happiness, across different ethnic backgrounds.
-In other
+In other words, this paper focuses not on the relation between ethnic backgrounds and happiness but on the relation between competition and happiness across different ethnic groups.
+As of available information, this is the first paper in attempting to do such an analysis.